14422/PimoroniPicoDisplay-tools/README.md

 How to use?
 ---
 * ImageConverter.py
+1. Install 'Open CV' for python as it will be used for reading the image data.
-1. With some tool of your choice, create a suitable picture for the Pico display (240x135 at max) with 128 colors for example.
+2. With some tool of your choice, create a suitable picture for the Pico display (240x135 at max) with 128 colors for example.
 I'm using Aseprite myself.
-2. Run the ImageConverter.py with the image as parameter.
+3. Run the ImageConverter.py with the image as parameter.
 For example 'Python ImageConverter.py botw128.png'.
 Output will be a python file with the image's name. botw128.py in my case
-3. Upload your image to Pico.
+4. Upload your image to Pico.
 I'm using Thonny with Windows.

 ---